Pronunciation of 'Pachypodium'

 English (United States)

-A genus of succulent plants native to Madagascar and Africa, characterized by thick stems and spiny appearance.
+A genus of succulent plants native to Africa and Madagascar, known for their thick, spiny stems and often beautiful flowers.

 Ελληνικά (Greek)